tijmenvangulik/ErgometerJS/README.md

 # Todo

-* Make UMD module so the the api can also be used in node
-* write a demo on
 * Make a better conversions of some of the values which the ergometer returns.
 * Test the android version on a real phone (First need a phone for this!)
 * Write a demo of an app which can really be used. (now it)